finiam/old-blog.finiam.com/site/blog/simulations-with-elixir-and-the-actor-model.md

 These simulations all require an extent of calculations and variables to take into account, but also a model that will elegantly run through them.

-*"Aren't you describing Machine Learning?
-Isn't it also predicting the future with complicated maths and a model that no one really understands?*", you ask.
+"Aren't you describing Machine Learning?
+Isn't it also predicting the future with complicated maths and a model that no one really understands?", you ask.
 Yeah, I guess that ML fits into this description, but that's not the kind of predictions that I will be writing here.

 As an Engineer, I like to think that I build things.
 Some digital, some physical.
 Some work, some don't.
 So, for this problem, I'll use a carpentry workshop as my example (because, you know, carpenters build things that mostly work).